alisher-ai/machine-learning-notes/object-detection-papers/README.md

-# Object Detection Paper notes/annotations
+# Object detection papers with annotations
 I am sharing the papers I read with my personal notes, highlights, supplementary informations (brief definition/summary of terms, cited papers) and visualizations.
 The files are original pdf files with my annotations written on the original pdf file.

 ---